 A course in automatic transmission repair.
-Includes design, construction, testing, service and rebuilding of automatic transmissions and transaxles.
+Includes diagnosis and testing, service and rebuilding of automatic transmissions and transaxles.
+Prerequisite: AM-129.
+Recommended: AM-133.

-AM-250 High Performance Engines I 3 credits, Summer/Winter 6 class hours/week
+AM-250 High Performance Engines I 3 credits, not offered every term

 First in series designed to develop a solid foundation in the history and operation of internal combustion engines.
 Includes performance requirements for engines designed to operate in specific environments - street, high performance and racing.